-- Graduate Administrative Assistant (GAA).
+• Graduate Administrative Assistant (GAA).
 A limited number of Graduate Administrative Assistantships are available.
 The GAA provides help to departments with various types of administrative duties.
 Administrative units hiring graduate administrative assistants must form a partnership with an academic department or departments.
-Signatures of the employing supervisor and the academic advisor are required on Form GS2000, "Graduate Assistant Tuition Remission Form (TRF)". - Graduate Extension Assistant (GEA).
+Signatures of the employing supervisor and the academic advisor are required on Form GS2000, "Graduate Assistant Tuition Remission Form (TRF)".

+- Graduate Extension Assistant (GEA).
 Graduate Extension Assistants help in carrying out supervised extension services of the University.
 Appointments are for 25-50% time. - Graduate Grader (GGA).
-Graduate Grader Assistants provide help to faculty in grading homework and guizzes.
+Graduate Grader Assistants provide help to faculty in grading homework and quizzes.
 Appointments are for 25-50% time. - Graduate Laboratory Assistant (GLA).
 Graduate Laboratory Assistants provide help in undergraduate laboratories but are not responsible for assigning grades.
 Appointments are for 25-50% time. - Graduate Resident Directors (RD).
 Graduate Resident Directors are part-time employees on the program staff of the residence halls and are classified as Graduate Administrative Assistants.
 Preference is given to those who have had successful undergraduate experience as residence hall assistants.
 In general, 28 hours of service per week are required.
 Compensation consists of a room or apartment, partial remission of academic and other fees, and a stipend. - Graduate Research Assistant (GRA).
 Graduate Research Assistants conduct supervised research or assist with research funded from any source administered by the University.
 Appointments are for 25-50% time. - Graduate Teachers of Record (GTR).
 Graduate Teachers of Record teach undergraduate classes or laboratories and are responsible for assigning grades.
 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) requires that all Graduate Teachers of Record (GTR) have "earned at least 18 graduate semester hours in their teaching discipline, be under the direct supervision of a faculty member experienced in the teaching discipline, receive regular in-service training and be evaluated regularly."
 The department chair has the responsibility for determining that the 18-hour requirement is met either through coursework or with a memo containing documentation that the graduate assistant meets the requirement as an exception.
 The Enrolled Student Services Office will certify that the 18-hour requirement has been met.
-Appointments are for 25-50% time.
+Appointments are for 25-50% time. - Graduate Teaching Assistant (GTA).
+Graduate Teaching Assistants teach undergraduate classes or laboratories under the supervision of a faculty member.
+They are not responsible for assigning grades.
+Appointments are for 25-50%.